popovicu/g2disk/README.md

 **g2disk (Go Giant Disk)** is a framework for enabling potentially giant block devices (disks) in userspace for Linux, via [Linux NBD](https://docs.kernel.org/admin-guide/blockdev/nbd.html).

-**Note: This is still an unreleased project.
-It is most definitely not production ready in any way.**
+> :warning: This project is not ready for any sort of production use at this point.
+> Use with caution for any non-experimental setting and please file requests for any features you'd like to see for production use.

 The concept is the following:
 1) Build on top of the [nbdkit](https://libguestfs.org/nbdkit.1.html) plugin framework in Go (via `cgo`)